-To be clear: Premature death from respiratory disease, heart disease, fracture, and cancers have all been linked to having chronically low vitamin D levels.
+To be clear: Premature death from poor lung function, a weak heart, bone fractures and dysfunctional cellular activity (the “Big C” word) have all been linked to having chronically low vitamin D levels.

-While that may sounds scary, it’s easy to take control of your vitamin D levels to reduce your risk of chronic disease and premature death.
-Start by getting 20 minutes daily of direct sunlight so the body is able to create its own.
-Naturally, if you live in more northern climates … direct sunlight – that’s strong enough to produce a positive result – may not be realistic.
+While that may sounds scary, it’s easy to take control of your vitamin D levels to reduce your risk of unwanted health issues.
+Start by treating yourself to 20 minutes (daily) of direct sunlight so the body is able to create its own.
+Naturally, if you live in more northern climates, direct sunlight – that’s strong enough to produce a positive result – may not be realistic.

 Bottom line: It’s good to know what your vitamin D levels are … so, get a simple blood test and make it a health priority to maintain blood levels of about 50 – 80 ng/ml to protect your health.